pypyr/pypyr-docker-img/pypyr-ops/README.md

 The pypyr docker image is handy for devops activities such as CI and CD: it's a readymade execution environment for running pipelines.

-This pypyr-ops image adds the golang runtime, development tools and terraform executable to the pypyr base image.
-This is handy for devops activities related to go, terraform, awscli, aws-iam-authenticator and kubectl, such as compiling and builder pattern orchestration.
+This pypyr-ops image is handy for devops activities related to go, terraform, awscli, aws-iam-authenticator and kubectl, such as compiling and builder pattern orchestration.

 You can use the pypyr container instead of the pypyr executable, and use the docker volume mount option to mount your custom pipelines directory in